 The Master’s Programme in Forest Sciences offers a broad and versatile perspective on forests and their use.
 The studies focus on and apply knowledge in biology, business economics, environmental sciences, logistics, geoinformatics and information technology.
 As a graduate in forest sciences you will be a professional in forest ecology, the management and use of forest resources, forest bioeconomy business and policy, with ample career opportunities in Finland and abroad.

 The scope of the Master's Programme in Forest Sciences is 120 credits (ECTS).
-It comprises two study tracks: forest ecology and management and forest bioeconomy business and policy.
-You must select one of the two study tracks when applying.
+It comprises two study tracks: forest ecology and management and forest economics, business and society.
+You will select one of the two study tracks when applying.

 The specialisations in forest ecology and management focus on various types of forest and peatland ecosystems and their exploitation, examine the planning of forest use and the relevant collection of information, examine forest inventory models, wood harvesting and logistics as well as the processing of wood into bioeconomy products.